 It is the LSRA's strict policy that applications will be not be accepted after the closing date and time.
-This means that any application received after noon (12 p.m.) on 01 October 2021 will not be considered.
+This means that any application received after 12 p.m. on 01 April 2022 will not be considered.
 You are therefore strongly advised to submit your application form well in advance of the deadline.